About Our Company, Policies, and Art Display Products

 A. All orders are covered by our 60-day return policy: we accept returns of unused items in new condition and will gladly refund your purchase price (less any shipping charges and a 10 percent re-stocking fee) within 60 days of purchase.
 Please contact us for assistance before returning any items.

 Q. What warranty coverage does Gallery System provide?

-- Five years for all picture hanging and lighting components, except:
+- Lifetime for all picture hanging components:

-- Three years for LED light bulbs
+- Two years for wood moldings, Power Pack lighting power supplies, and LED light bulbs

 This warranty is limited to replacement of defective parts, and does not cover failure due to misuse, accident, modification or overloading.
 Gallery System Art Displays will not be liable for any loss or damage arising from these products, whether direct, indirect, special, incidental or consequential.